DoctorWkt/CSCv2/Instructions.md

 ```

 then eight of the positions at this location will be set to JMP
-instructions, for the positions that indicate a set carry (C) flag.
+instructions for the positions that indicate a set carry (C) flag.
 The other eight positions will be filled with NOP instructions.

-The assembler gives the program manual control over this choice as
+The assembler gives the programmer explict control over this choice as
 well.
 At each instruction location, you can define which instructions
 to insert for one, many or all sixteen of the NZVC Flags combinations.

-Each line can contain multiple instructions.
+Each assembly line can contain multiple instructions.
 Each instruction can be
 preceded by a four letter keyword that indicates the Flags combination
 that applies to this instruction.
+Instructions are separated by a
+vertical bar.

-The keyword is the regular expression [Nnx][Zzx][Vvx][Ccx].
-Uppercase
+The four letter keyword is the regular expression *[Nnx][Zzx][Vvx][Ccx]*.
-letters require that flag to be set.
+Uppercase letters require that flag to be set.
 Lowercase letters require that
 flag to be clear.
 Letter 'x' indicates that the flag can be any value.

 If the line starts with an instruction with no flags keyword, then this